Neomediatech/ubuntu-base/README.md

-# ubuntu-base
-Ubuntu docker image with tini
+# Ubuntu docker image with tini